 This is one of the unique reasons why people choose this career path.
 Sales Executives can earn as high as $150,000 on average.
-At an entry level, you can still earn as high as $50,000.
-This is a highly attractive job field which guarantees professionals handsome pay.
+At an entry-level, you can still earn as high as $50,000.
+This is a highly attractive job field that guarantees professionals handsome pay.

 Disadvantages of Working as a Sales Executive

 Being a sales executive is definitely rewarding.
 There is no doubt that job flexibility, as well as the rewards, are highly attractive.
 But on the other hand, a job in this field is still challenging.
 Some of the disadvantages of being a sales executive include: